Ed-Fi-Alliance-OSS/Project-Tanager/pages/docs/design/DMS/DATA-STORAGE-SCHEMA-GEN.md

-# DMS Feature: Data Storage Schema Generation and Deployment
+# Data Storage Schema Generation and Deployment

 ## Problems to solve